Laura Blindkilde Brown: Aston Villa

 In June 2020, Blindkilde moved to Aston Villa, initially playing with the club's academy team.
 On 9 September 2021, she signed her first professional contract for Aston Villa.
-She chose to switch from playing under her surname "Brown" to displaying her Danish middle name "Blindkilde" on the back of her shirt for 2021–22 season.
+She chose to switch from playing under her surname "Brown" to displaying her Danish middle name "Blindkilde" on the back of her shirt for the 2021–22 season.
+Blindkilde was named Aston Villa Women's Young Player of the Season for the 2021–22 and 2022–23 seasons, having played in all but one WSL fixture in the latter.
+She finished her career with Villa having made over 50 appearances for the club.